wenhuchen/Table-Fact-Checking/README.md

 # Introduction
 We introduce a large-scale dataset called **TabFact**(website: https://tabfact.github.io/), which consists of 117,854 manually annotated statements with regard to 16,573 Wikipedia tables, their relations are classified as *ENTAILED* and *REFUTED*.
-The full paper accepted to ICLR2020 "[TabFact: A Large-scale Dataset for Table-based Fact Verification
+The full paper is accepted to ICLR2020 with openreview link "[TabFact: A Large-scale Dataset for Table-based Fact Verification
-](https://arxiv.org/pdf/1909.02164.pdf)".
-In this project, we aim to test the existing machine learning model's capability to handle the cases where both semantic inference and symbolic inference are involved.
+](https://openreview.net/forum?id=rkeJRhNYDH)".
+In this project, we aim to challenge the deep learning model's capability to handle the cases where both semantic inference and symbolic inference are involved.

 <p align="center">
 <img src="resource/example.png" width="700">
 </p>
-The table-based fact verification is the first dataset to perform fact verification on strctured data, which involves mixed reasoning in both symbolic and linguistic form.
-Therefore, we propose two models, namely Table-BERT and the Latent Program Algorithm to tackle this task.
+TabFact is the first dataset to evalaute language inference on strctured data, which involves mixed reasoning skills in both symbolic and linguistic aspects.
+Therefore, we propose two separate models, namely Table-BERT and the Latent Program Algorithm to tackle this task, they both have pros and conds.

 - The brief architecture of Latent Program Algorithm (LPA) looks like following:
 <p align="center">